 The cover reimagines the classic image of a Nautilus shell from On Growth and Form.
-Here, the chambers of the shell have been replaced by cells studied in mechanobiology, e.g. extrusion, phagocytosis, apoptosis, blebbing, and contraction.
+Here, the chambers of the shell have been replaced by cells undergoing processes commonly studied in mechanobiology, e.g. extrusion, phagocytosis, apoptosis, blebbing, and contraction.
 For more details, please read the feature "100 years of On Growth and Form" on pages 30-33.

-Cover illustration by Diego Pitta de
+Cover illustration by Diego Pitta de Arauio